rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 ### Publishing Messages in Batch

-To improve on our previous example, we can publish a batch of messages and wait for this whole batch to be confirmed.
+To improve upon our previous example, we can publish a batch of messages and wait for this whole batch to be confirmed.
 The following example uses a batch of 100: